CrowRed/11oclocknumber/index.md

 **Musical Writing Workshop** Musical writing workshop in November.
 Date TBA
 **Cast list is now up for shows** You should have all received a link to the folder!
 **Hand billing before shows** You will be contacted by Dallas to do some hand billing before shows to help our houses get bigger.
-**Christmas Carolling Hand billing** If you are interested in Christmas Caroling and handbilling before our Winter Wonderland show, please let Mhairi know.
+**Christmas Carolling and Hand billing** If you are interested in Christmas Caroling and handbilling before our Winter Wonderland show, please let Mhairi know.
+Date: December 15 from 6-7pm.
+**Prairie Bowl** If interested in performing in prairie bowl fire Mhairi an email.